-This board was established to progress our workforce action plan and ensure that Warwickshire Police is working to becoming a more diverse police force.
-Membership includes representatives from all our staff support networks, who have been heavily involved in our Positive Action activities.
+This board was established to progress our workforce action plan and ensure that Warwickshire Police is working to becoming a more diverse and representative organisation.
+This board is chaired by Tania Coppola, Director of Enabling Services.
+Membership includes representatives from the staff support networks, who have been heavily involved in our Positive Action activities.

 The objectives of the board are:

-To recruit, retain and develop a diverse workforce which reflects the communities we serve across Warwickshire To create a working environment that values difference and fosters an inclusive workplace culture where staff feel safe, supported and valued and can be confident that they will be treated fairly.
+• To recruit, retain and develop a diverse workforce that reflects the communities we serve across Warwickshire • To create a working environment that values difference and fosters an inclusive workplace culture where staff feel safe, supported, and valued and can be confident that they will be treated fairly.

-The focus of the group is to ensure that we have a comprehensive understanding of the diverse needs of our communities, identifying those who are most vulnerable, and tailoring our response to meet their needs.
+The board will ensure that we have a comprehensive understanding of the diverse needs of our communities, identifying those who are most vulnerable, and tailoring our responses to meet their needs.

 Our legal duties